How to build credit without a credit card?

 The thought of having to repay an existing loan can be daunting.
 But the truth is, without repayment, you are just making additional interest payments on top of your original balance and running out of time.

 To make it easier for you to pay off your debt faster and save yourself a lot of money in interest charges, we have created this blog post resource guide with some helpful tips that can help you get back on track as quickly as possible.

 Apply for a secured credit card:

 A secured credit card is a type of credit card that requires you to place a security deposit in order to obtain the line of credit.
-This makes it easier for someone with bad or no credit history to get approved for their first card.
+This makes it easier for someone with a bad or no credit history to get approved for their first card.
 Secured cards are also a good option if you have few assets and need to rebuild your credit after bankruptcy, foreclosure, or divorce.

-By making on-time payments, keeping an eye on your debt-to-credit ratio and considering options such as taking out a credit-builder or personal loan, reporting alternative credit data or applying for a secured credit option, you can get your credit rating back on track.
+By making on-time payments, keeping an eye on your debt-to-credit ratio, and considering options such as taking out a credit-builder or personal loan, reporting alternative credit data, or applying for a secured credit option, you can get your credit rating back on track.